Flamingo Road (TV series): Synopsis

 Field campaigns aggressively to fix a Cuban barrio in town, before discovering Claude is the owner (under Eudora's name).
 Ruthless tycoon Michael Tyrone (David Selby) comes to town, and gets into a bidding war with Sam for a piece of waterfront property, and with Claude and Eudora for the barrio.
 Eudora refuses to sell, and develops an addiction to painkillers.
 Constance eventually regains the use of her legs, but pretends to be paralyzed to keep Field around.
 The truth eventually comes out when Eudora's addiction worsens, and Eudora is sent to live in a mental sanitarium until she recovers.
 While she is away, Claude forges her signature to sign the barrio over to Tyrone, who plans on building a casino resort on the property and has Titus evict the Cubans who live there.
 They include Julio Sanchez (Fernando Allende), who becomes Constance's lover, and his sister Alicia (Gina Gallego), who falls in love with Skipper.
 When Eudora gets wind of her name being forged, Tyrone loses the barrio, in revenge, he buys the local blank and forecloses on Claude's paper mill, making Field the new owner.
 Sam and Lane fall in love and get married.
 Elmo's feud with Titus heats up, with Titus setting off an explosion at the newspaper which leaves Skipper sightless.
 Alicia stays by him, and they eventually elope and move into the Weldon mansion together.

 Field starts dating a reporter, Sandy Swanson (Cynthia Sikes), who is secretly Michael Tyrone's sister.
 Tyrone's true intentions are revealed, he has come to Truro in revenge after Field's father, Judge Andrew Carlyle, convicted his father for murder and gave him the death penalty.
 Tyronne firmly believed that his father was innocent, despite the endless evidence that pointed to his guilt, and wanted everyone connected to Judge Carlyle and Titus, who was still sheriff at the time, to suffer.
 He uses voodoo as his method of destruction, crashing Sam and Field's plane in the Everglades, and then killing his own sister for sleeping with Field by having her car go off a cliff.

 After sleeping with nearly everyone else on the cast, Tyrone and Constance start an affair.
-He then leaves her for Lute-Mae, after finding out she's Constance's mother.
+He then leaves her for Lute-Mae, after finding out she is Constance's mother.
 Lane and Sam announce that they are expecting a baby.
 After his season-long campaign to make gambling legal in Florida fails, Tyrone reveals to Constance her true parentage.
 Soon after, he is shot and presumably killed.
 In the series finale, several cast members are suspected of the crime before Lute-Mae is arrested as the prime suspect.
 However, the show ends on a cliffhanger, with Tyrone showing up alive at a reclusive mountaintop monastery.